Agerss/custom-table/README.md

                 excludeRows: | the given index (index starts at 1) of the rows will be excluded from this styling.
         example2:
             title: 'header2'
     values:                                   | the values of the headers can be a string|text or data from a sensor.
-        - example1:  'first value of the first header'
-          example2:  'first value of the second header'
-        - example1:  'second value of the first header'
+        - example1:                           | this can be a static value or sensor data.
-          example2:  'second value of the second header'
-        - repeat:                            | if there are repetitive values it a number in it, it can be looped with this.
+          example2:                           | this can be a static value or sensor data.

+        - repeat:                             | if there are repetitive/repeat values, this will add more values to the card (based on the amount from the `start` and `end` value).
+See: Card example #5
+            variable:                         | this is needed to bind the increment (repeat) value to the variable.
             start:                            | index of the starting number (example: 0, 1 or 5. it depends on where you want to start), must be lower than the `end`.
             end:                              | index of the ending number (example: 6, 7 or 10. it depends on where you want to end), must be higher than the `start`.
             skip:                             | the number between `start` and `end` you want to exclude for the loop.
             paddingNumber:                    | if the `end` value is for example `10` it is 2 digits, so if the variable needs to be 01, 02, 03, etc. this needs to be set to 2 (if the index is 10 or higher it will not longer apply, but if this is set to 3 it will apply to the 10 to, so 010 but does not apply to 100 then), if it needs to be like 1, 2, 3, etc. this can be 0.
             paddingCharacter:                 | this is the character, which will be placed before the index, if `paddingNumber` is higher than 0. example: 01, 02, 03, etc.
-          example1: someSensorName{repeat}   | the variable needs to be in the sensor data for it to apply, the variable it needs to have is `{repeat}`, it does not matter if it start or end or is in between.
-          example2: someSensorName{repeat}_2 | same applies to the other header values. if it does not have the `{repeat}` in it, it does not replace this with the index.
+          example1: someSensorName{repeat}    | this can be a static value or sensor data, if this is a sensor data and there is a need for a repetitive/repeat pattern, the repeats or repeat can be applied. if repeats or repeat is applied the variable from the repeat must be in one or multiple values.
+          example2: someSensorName{repeat}_2  | this can be a static value or sensor data, if this is a sensor data and there is a need for a repetitive/repeat pattern, the repeats or repeat can be applied. if repeats or repeat is applied the variable from the repeat must be in one or multiple values.

+        - repeats:                            | if there is a need for multiple increment values this can be used.
+See: Card example #6
+            - repeat:                         | this is the same object as if this is for single use.
+                variable:                     | this is needed to bind the increment (repeat) value to the variable.
+                start:                        | index of the starting number (example: 0, 1 or 5. it depends on where you want to start), must be lower than the `end`.
+                end:                          | index of the ending number (example: 6, 7 or 10. it depends on where you want to end), must be higher than the `start`.
+                skip:                         | the number between `start` and `end` you want to exclude for the loop.
+                paddingNumber:                | if the `end` value is for example `10` it is 2 digits, so if the variable needs to be 01, 02, 03, etc. this needs to be set to 2 (if the index is 10 or higher it will not longer apply, but if this is set to 3 it will apply to the 10 to, so 010 but does not apply to 100 then), if it needs to be like 1, 2, 3, etc. this can be 0.
+                paddingCharacter:             | this is the character, which will be placed before the index, if `paddingNumber` is higher than 0. example: 01, 02, 03, etc.
+            - repeat:
+                variable:
+                start:
+                end:
+                skip:
+                paddingNumber:
+                paddingCharacter:
+          example1: someSensorName{repeat_1}  | this can be a static value or sensor data, if this is a sensor data and there is a need for a repetitive/repeat pattern, the repeats or repeat can be applied. if repeats or repeat is applied the variable from the repeat must be in one or multiple values.
+          example2: otherSensorName{repeat_2} | this can be a static value or sensor data, if this is a sensor data and there is a need for a repetitive/repeat pattern, the repeats or repeat can be applied. if repeats or repeat is applied the variable from the repeat must be in one or multiple values.

 ```

 Datatype: